2023 Best Value Electromechanical Engineering Associate Degree Schools in the Great Lakes Region

 Read full report on Electromechanical Engineering Technology at Madison Area Technical College

-University of Northwestern Ohio came in at #8 in this year’s edition of the Best Value Electromechanical Engineering Associate Degree Schools in the Great Lakes Region ranking.
-Located in the suburb of Lima, University of Northwestern Ohio is a private not-for-profit college with a small student population.
+With a ranking of #8, University of Northwestern Ohio did quite well on this year’s best value schools for electromechanical engineering technology students working on their associate degree.
+Located in the small suburb of Lima, University of Northwestern Ohio is a private not-for-profit college with a small student population.

-University of Northwestern Ohio undergraduate students pay an average of $11,619 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at University of Northwestern Ohio are $11,619 a year.
 While working on their Associate Degree, electromechanical engineering tech majors at University of Northwestern Ohio accumulate an average of around $15,778 in student debt.

 University of Northwestern Ohio excels when it comes to quality.
 It’s ranked in the top 20% of all schools on our Best Electromechanical Engineering Associate Degree Schools in the Great Lakes Region list.